The Patient Journey

 If you are a self-paying patient, you will be asked to make payment ahead of any sessions you have.
 These payments are managed by our trusted medical billing provider, Trust Health, and can be made via BACS, online payment, or cheque.

 If you are registered with an insurer, you will need to contact them and ask for treatment approval.
 They will provide you with an authorisation code (or similar) and confirm with you how much coverage you are able to access.
-You will need to share your membership number, authorisation code and coverage limit with our Reception team prior to your first appointment.
+You will need to share your membership number, authorisation code and coverage limit with our Patient Services team prior to your first appointment.
 Depending on the terms of your individual insurance policy, you may be required to pay fee ‘top ups’ for sessions; to establish whether this would apply to you, we’d suggest speaking and confirming with your insurer direct (and in writing).

 Whilst our team are very happy to help track your insurance coverage usage, it is the patient’s responsibility to make sure the coverage limit isn’t unknowingly exceeded – payment for any sessions not covered by your insurer will be liable for self-pay.